canonical/ubuntu-frame/RUNNING_ON_YOUR_DEVICE.md

     $ snap install ubuntu-frame

-If you are using Ubuntu Core, you can skip this next step: On other versions of Linux, Ubuntu Core does not start by default.
+If you are using Ubuntu Core, you can skip this next step.
+On other versions of Linux, Ubuntu Frame does not start by default.
 To change this default run the following command:

     $ snap set ubuntu-frame daemon=true

-Once ubuntu-frame starts the installation completes the display should show a graduated grey screen.
+Once Ubuntu Frame starts the display should show a graduated grey screen.
 This is the default Ubuntu Frame wallpaper.
 This can be changed using the “config” snap configuration option:

     $ snap set ubuntu-frame config="
     wallpaper-top=0x92006a